 - Freeze the Cheesecake Filling – Do not try to skip the freezing step – the recipe simply won’t work if you haven’t frozen your dollops of cheesecake filling.

-- Can I make these cookies ahead?
 Yes!
 The dough and cheesecake filling can each be made ahead.
 Making each component ahead helps keep this an easy recipe.

-- Can I use fresh raspberries?
 Absolutely not.
 I tested it a number of times with fresh berries and each test turned out poorly – there’s far too much moisture for them to work in a cookie.
 I have seen people successfully use frozen raspberries, but I haven’t tested it in this specific cookie recipe.
 Freeze-dried berries work best for this recipe.

-- Are these cookies soft?
-Yes, these are chewy, soft cookies with a slightly crisp edge.
+These are chewy, soft cookies with a slightly crisp edge.
 They have the perfect texture!

 - White Chocolate – Feel free to omit the white chocolate, if desired.